AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 ## Prerequisites

 You require the following software to set up a local development environment.
-Download these software before starting to set up the local development environment.
+Download these before starting to setup the local development environment:

 |Software   | Description |Download links|
 |---|---|---|